samply/beam-connect/README.md

 The following command line parameter is optional, as it uses a default value:
  * `BIND_ADDR`: The interface and port Beam.Connect is listening on.
 Defaults to `0.0.0.0:8062`.

+If the following flag is optional.
+ * `NO_AUTH`:  Samply.Beam.Connect does not require a `Proxy Authorization` header, i.e. it forwards requests without (client) authentication

 All parameters can be given as environment variables instead.

 ### Run using Docker